-Fall (4) Staff.
+Fall (4) Mansour, Staff.
 Prerequisite: ARAB 102 or consent of instructor.
-Corequisite: ARAB 201D.

 Continued training in grammar, reading, writing and auraloral skills.
 An emphasis on standard Arabic.
 Introduction of the spoken idiom is continued from Arabic 102.
 Reading and discussion focuses on modern texts with introduction to Classical texts.
-Three hours in class, two hours in drill class and sessions in the language laboratory.
+All scheduled sessions associated with the course are required.